1972 at a glance:

 It was an interesting year.
-The Doobie Brothers, Alice Cooper, and the girl next door all contributed to one of my great awakenings.
-I had much on my plate back then: first job and first time experimenting with drugs out of the safe "weed" network.
+I had a few "firsts" that set me back some: first time failing in school and first time experimenting with drugs out of the safe "weed" network.

 I was not a child of the streets; I came from a basic working class home.
 However, North Portland was a different culture altogether.
 It was a diverse mix of the angry, the angrier, the weird, the weirder,and mellow folks who populated the neighborhood.
 It was an education--the wrong kind of education--and it was real.